TheoW03/TheoW03/README.md

 1st year Universitity student.
 CS major

-I like to watch anime, likes animation.
-Gaming. and hanging with friends
+I like to watch anime.
+Gaming. and hanging with friends. and of course I love to code

 knows how to code in Python JS and Java